husky93/husky93/README.md

 My name is **Maciek** and I enjoy creating things that live on the internet.
 I live and breathe **JavaScript** and any modern tool associated with it.

+🌱 Currently learning **Node.js**

-🤝 Currently looking for a job opportunity.
+🤝 Actively looking for a job opportunity.

 📫 You can contact me at: **sroka.maciej93@gmail.com**.